augelloantonio/buyit/TESTING.md

 #### Test Shipping Costs
 - Go to All Products page
-- Select a product with price less than 49.99€
+- Select a product with the price less than 49.99€
 - Click on the "Add to Cart" icon
 - Check the quantity of products in the cart icon in the navigation bar
-- Click on the cart icon in the navication bar
+- Click on the cart icon in the navigation bar
-- Check you products in the cart
+- Check your products in the cart
 - Check the Shipping costs are 10.00€
 - Amend quantity of product to reach the cost > 49.99€
 - Check the Shipping Costs are 0.00€